The Best Degrees for Generation Z

 Translation Colleges Ranking:

 Computer scientists combine creativity and research skills to improve or invent information systems.
 A bachelor’s degree is required for entry-level careers in computer science.
-With a master’s degree in computer science, systems analysis, computer information systems, or a related field, graduates can find careers in business and academia.
+With a bachelor’s degree in computer science, systems analysis, computer information systems, or a related field, graduates can potentially find high paying careers in business.

 Computer science degree programs focus on software development and programming, data analysis, information systems, management, technical writing, and advanced mathematics.
 Students also develop time management, communication and problem-solving skills.

-Students can tailor their degree — and increase their earning potential – with a concentration in robotics, artificial intelligence, big data analysis, or cyber security.
-The Bureau of Labor Statistics expects the job outlook for computer scientists to increase 19 percent by 2026, much faster than average.
+Students can tailor their degree — and perhaps increase their earning potential – with a concentration in robotics, artificial intelligence, data science, blockchain technology, or cyber security.

 - The Best Online Computer Science Degree Programs